mariahncornelio/BioinformaticsClass/README.md

 Multiple sequence alignment (MSA) was performed on 18S ribosomal RNA sequences to identify conserved regions across different species.
 The analysis included locating G blocks, conserved motifs, and examining sequence variability.
 Additionally, the P450 gene dataset (P450.fasta) was analyzed to assess the evolutionary relationships and functional significance of P450 enzymes.

 ### BLAST
+Protein sequences for Tribolium castaneum (Tcas), Anoplophora glabripennis (Agla), and Leptinotarsa decemlineata (Ldec) were retrieved from the NCBI databse.
+BLAST sequence analysis was performed on these sequences, focusing on key genes including maleless, mof, msl2, and msl3.
+The analysis aimed to investigate sequence similarities and functional relationships across the different species.
+The analysis was done using Python to compare one-way, two-way, and three-way relationships.

 ### Genomic Variant Analysis (GVA)